sensiloles/quit-smoking-bot/README.md

 - JSON logging with rotation

 Container management is handled through shell scripts that provide a simple interface to the underlying Docker operations.

+## Future Development Plans

+### Migration from Bash to Python

+There is a planned migration to rewrite operational scripts from Bash to Python.
+This will provide several advantages:

+- **Code Consistency**: Using Python for both application and operational scripts maintains a single language across the codebase
+- **Better Error Handling**: Python's exception handling is more robust than Bash error processing
+- **Improved Testability**: Python scripts are easier to unit test than Bash scripts
+- **Enhanced Maintainability**: Python's cleaner syntax and stronger typing improves long-term code maintenance
+- **Library Reuse**: Ability to reuse application code utilities within operational scripts

+The migration will be implemented in phases:
+1. Create Python equivalents of current Bash scripts
+2. Support both Bash and Python versions during transition period
+3. Eventually make Python the default with Bash as optional legacy support

+### Extended OS Support

+While the current implementation has limited support for macOS and primarily targets Linux, future versions will include:

+- **Full macOS Support**: Improved service management and native integration
+- **Windows Support**: Adding Windows compatibility for broader user adoption
+- **Cross-platform Abstractions**: Using Python to create OS-independent operational scripts

+This extended platform support will primarily be enabled by the migration to Python-based scripts, which offer better cross-platform capabilities than Bash.

 ## License